olhkyle/olhkyle/README.md

-## Hi!
-I'm Hyukmin Kwon (Kyle) 🏄🏻‍♂️
+## Hi there 🏄🏻‍♂️
-👉 I'm a FE developer who lives for steady growth and the joy of immersion.
+> 👉 I'm Hyukmin Kwon(Kyle).
+A FE developer who lives for steady growth and the joy of immersion.

->
-> 🏢 Background of Architecture
+- 🏢 Background of Architecture
->
-> ☕️ Coffee Lover
+- ☕️ Coffee Lover
->
-> 📷 Photographer
+- 📷 Photographer
->
-> 🍏 Respect for Practical Design
+- 🍏 Respect for Practical Design
->
-> 🇩🇪 Experience living in Germany
+- 🇩🇪 Experience living in Germany

 ### About Me
 💿 [Olhkyle.me](https://olhkyle.me)  |  ☕️ [Blog](https://kyledot.netlify.app/)